 Global financial markets experienced extreme and unprecedented volatility and disruption in 2008, 2009 and the first half of 2020.
 World economies experienced a significant slowdown in 2008 and 2009 and only slowly began to recover late in 2009, through 2010 to 2019, although the strength of recovery has varied by region and by country.
 In the latter half of 2011 and 2012-2013, debt crises in certain European countries and other factors adversely affected the recovery.
-Similarly, in recent years, the COVID-19 pandemic and the conflict between Russia and Ukraine have resulted in slowdowns and increased volatility in world economies.
-Recently, the banking crisis in the United States that began with solvency concerns at Silicon Valley Bank has had a destabilizing effect on financial markets with unknown future consequences.
+Similarly, the COVID-19 pandemic and the ongoing conflicts between Russia and Ukraine and in the Middle East have resulted in slowdowns and increased volatility in world economies.
+In recent years, solvency concerns of US and other banks have had a destabilizing effect on financial markets.
 Global financial markets could suddenly and rapidly destabilize in response to future events.
 Global capital markets have continued to display increased volatility in response to global events.
 In addition, increasing geopolitical tensions could have multiple unforeseen implications for the global financial markets.
-Future crises may be precipitated by any number of causes, including natural disasters, pandemics (including the COVID-19 pandemic), geopolitical instability, changes to energy prices or sovereign defaults.
+Future crises may be precipitated by any number of causes, including natural disasters, pandemics (including any resurgence of the COVID-19 pandemic), geopolitical instability, changes to energy prices or sovereign defaults.

 These factors may impact the ability of the Company to obtain equity or debt financing in the future on favourable terms or in a timely manner.
 Additionally, these factors, as well as other related factors, may impair the Company's ability to make capital investments and may cause decreases in asset values that are deemed to be other than temporary, which may result in impairment losses.
-If such increased levels of volatility and market fluctuations continue, the Company's operations could be adversely impacted and the trading price of its Ordinary Shares may be adversely affected.
+If such increased levels of volatility and market fluctuations continue, the Company's operations and the trading price of its Ordinary Shares may be adversely affected.